ghunteranderson/better_blasting/README.md

 | <img src="https://gamepedia.cursecdn.com/minecraft_gamepedia/5/5a/Charcoal_JE3_BE3.png" alt="Charcoal" height="32" /> | Charcoal |

 ### Legal Stuff
 Better Blasting is NOT an official Minecraft data pack and is not approved by or associated with Mojang.
 The images used in this README.md are copyright Mojang Studios.
-The source code and distributions of it are licensed under the MIT license included in LICENSE.md.
+The source code and distributions of it are licensed under the MIT license included in the file `LICENSE`.